SumoLogic/epigraph/schema-compiler/issues.md

 - [ ] Fields should inherit default tag from superfield(s)

+- [x] lowerCamelCase type names should trigger errors

-- [ ] lowerCamelCase type names should trigger errors
+- [ ] UpperCamelCase namespace names should trigger errors

 - [ ] References to var types in tag declarations should trigger errors

+- [ ] Fields/tags with `override` modifier should check for existance of super-fields/-tags